 Travis Wheeler, M.D.

 Originally from Kentucky, Dr. Wheeler was born and raised in the quaint river town of Maysville.
 He completed his undergraduate education at Eastern Kentucky University, where he earned a Bachelor of Science in Biology with a minor in chemistry.
-Following graduation, Dr. Wheeler attended the University of Louisville School Of Medicine.
+Following graduation, Dr. Wheeler attended the University of Louisville School of Medicine.
 Following the completion of his preclinical years in Louisville, he completed his clinical rotations in western Kentucky as part of the University of Louisville Rural Track Program and received his M.D. in 2015.
-Dr. Wheeler is excited to have relocated to the Dayton area, where he and his talented husband, Nicholas, are completing renovations of their first home.
-Together they enjoy cooking, hiking, biking and spending time with their two rescue dogs, a hopelessly spoiled beagle named Bonnie and an overly lovable pit bull mix named Mona.
+Dr. Wheeler is excited to have relocated to the Dayton area where he is completing renovations of his first home.
+He enjoys cooking, hiking, biking and spending time with his two rescue dogs, a hopelessly spoiled beagle named Bonnie and an overly lovable pit bull mix named Mona.

 Lynsie Bane, M.D.

 Dr. Bane grew up in a small farming community in central Illinois.
 She attended the University of Illinois at Urbana-Champaign for a degree in molecular and cellular biology and continued her education at the University of Illinois College of Medicine.
 She has a particular interest in geriatrics and hopes to return to a rural community for future practice.
 Dr. Bane is very close with her family and enjoys biking, listening to music, and watching movies.
 She has family in the Dayton area and is excited to be training here for the next three years!